 So, how do you know if you’re at the right distance without pulling out a tape measure every time?
 There’s a simple and reliable method called the “wrist test.”
 First, sit all the way back in your seat with your shoulders against the seatback.
 Then, extend your arms straight out in front of you.
 Your wrists should rest comfortably on the top of the steering wheel without you having to lean forward.
 If you can do this while keeping a slight bend in your elbows, your position is likely correct.
 If your arms are completely straight or you have to stretch to reach, you’re too far away.
 If your arms are significantly bent, you’re too close.

-Find Your Optimal Driving Position
+How to Find Your Perfect Driving Position

 Getting into your car and immediately driving off is something most of us do without a second thought.
 But taking a moment to find your optimal driving position is one of the simplest and most effective safety measures you can take.
 It’s not just about being comfortable on your commute; it’s about maintaining full control of your vehicle and protecting yourself if an accident happens.
 A proper seating position ensures you can react quickly, see clearly, and minimize potential injuries from airbags or impact.